sourcegraph/handbook/content/product-engineering/engineering/career-development/framework.md

       <th id="ic6" scope="row" class="level"><a class="anchor" href="#ic6"></a><abbr title="Individual Contributor">IC</abbr>6</th>
       <td colspan="3" rowspan="2" class="tbd">
         <p>
-          While we haven't yet finalized the descriptions of these levels at Sourcegraph, they would be equivalent in impact to a <a href="../roles#director-of-engineering">Director of Engineering</a> and <a href="../roles#vp-engineering">VP of Engineering</a>, respectively.
+          We haven't yet finalized the descriptions of these levels at Sourcegraph.
-          Like <a href="#ic5">IC5</a>, these are different <strong>roles</strong> than the levels preceding it based not only on performance, but also company need, and (like <a href="#ic5">IC5</a>) what impact at this level looks like may vary more from person to person than at preceding levels.
+          Like <a href="#ic5">IC5</a>, these are different <strong>roles</strong> than the levels preceding it based not only on performance, but also business need, and (like <a href="#ic5">IC5</a>) what impact at this level looks like may vary more from person to person than at preceding levels.
         </p>
       </td>
     </tr>